Course overview

 The course comprises a total of 16 credit points, which must include the following:

-• 3 course electives (you can choose which ones to study from the available list or from any 7 SR* coded unit) (totalling 3 credit points).
+- 3 course electives (you can choose from the list below or from any level 7 SR* coded unit).

 Students are required to meet the University's academic progress and conduct requirements.